gauravg22/trello-app/README.md

 npm install
 npm start

-in case of any startup issue please make sure your local node version >= 10.16.0
+*In case of any startup issue please make sure your local node version >= 10.16.0
 ```